 This relationship is ‘complicated’

-If you've ever worked in an organisation with more than one delivery team, chances are you've had to manage a dependency or two at some point in your career.
+If you’ve ever worked in an organisation with more than one delivery team, chances are you’ve had to work in the dependency management space at some point in time.

 You’ve also felt the frustration of trying to resolve that dependency, especially when the other team has conflicting priorities.
 They might have a critical release coming up, a shortfall of capacity, or maybe even completely different success criteria that prevents you from even opening a dialog in the first place.

 Let’s explore a few different methods that can be applied to tackle the problem of dependency management, and assess the pros and cons for each.